greelogix/kpayment/Readme.md

 **✨ Professional Package Structure** - Follows Laravel package best practices with proper PSR-4 autoloading and standard directory structure.

+**🚀 Production-Ready & Self-Contained** - This package includes everything you need out of the box:
+- ✅ Complete payment flow (initiation, processing, response handling)
+- ✅ Built-in payment form view (auto-submits to KNET)
+- ✅ Success and error pages with professional UI
+- ✅ Admin panel for settings and payment method management
+- ✅ Automatic route registration (no manual setup needed)
+- ✅ Comprehensive error handling and logging
+- ✅ All base cases handled (no custom code required)
+- ✅ Database-first configuration (manage via admin panel)
+- ✅ Event system for payment status updates
+- ✅ Refund processing support

+**No customization required** - Install, configure, and use.
+Override views/layouts only if you want to match your design.

 ## Features

 - ✅ Complete KNET Payment Gateway integration